LH-EML-Firmware/PSM-Power_Supply_Module/README.md

 ## IDE Considerations

+This firmware was developed for **PIC16F18446**.
 In order to compile/build this project you will need
 - MPLAB v6.20
 - XC8 v2.46
 - You will need to go to MCC and hit the "generate" button in order to build this project.